developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/api/core/ProfileConfig-ActivitySelection-ActivityElement/index.md

 ---
 title: ProfileConfig.ActivitySelection.ActivityElement
+type: api
 ---

-Gets and Sets application's package name and its activities to the profile  ProfileConfig.ActivitySelection.ActivityElement.
+Gets and Sets application's package name and its activities to the profile [ProfileConfig-ActivitySelection-ActivityElement](../ProfileConfig-ActivitySelection-ActivityElement).